cyscale/docs.cyscale.com/docs/intro/dictionary.md

 ### Control

 A control is a rule describing a best practice or requirement.
 For example, ISO 27001 comes with Annex A which is basically a table of controls, each telling you what to check for.
 Within Cyscale, a control is a rule such as “Ensure S3 bucket MFA Delete is enabled”.
-Besides the name, each Cyscale control also comes with a description (what the control is and why it’s important), remediation steps, and severity (low, medium, high).
+Besides the name, each Cyscale control also comes with a description (what the control is and why it's important), remediation steps, and severity (low, medium, high).

 ### Policy